calherries/site/posts/2022-01-28-objects-as-closures.md

 ```
 Notice the similarity?

 The Clojure "class" is just a function that returns a function.
 That returned function is an object!
-It has it's own internal state, and has a set of methods that operate on that state.
-You can get a method by calling the object function with the method name.
-Once you've got the method from the object, you can call it like a normal function.
-The difference between a method and a typical function is that the method has access to the object's internal state.
+It has it's own state, and has a set of methods that operate on that state.
+You can get a method from the object by calling the object function with the method name.
+Once you've got the method, you can call it like a normal function.
+The difference between a method and a typical function is that the method has privileged access to the object's hidden internal state.

 ```Clojure
 object  method-name